Jon Stapley lists the best cameras for black and white photography. Here’s the kit you need for unforgettable, dramatic monochrome images.

 • No in-body stabilisation

 The X-T30 II is an updated version of one of Fujifilm’s popular cameras in its mirrorless X series, the Fujifilm X-T30.
-It’s one of the best-value mirrorless cameras out there and we highly praised it in our review.
+It’s one of the best-value mirrorless cameras out there, and we highly praised it in our review.
 The film simulation modes on this camera will be of particular interest to black and white photographers.
-These fine creations do exactly what it sounds like, and allow you to emulate classic film stocks.
+These fine creations do exactly what they sound like, and allow you to emulate classic film stocks.

 The Acros mode simulates the classic fine-grain film, delivering ultra-sharp images full of detail.
 Both this and the classic Monochrome mode can be used with red, green or yellow filters for different effects.
 The tactile, dial-based handling experience of the X-T30 II also feels like a throwback to film cameras of yesteryear.